Cyber-Chic/nasa/POETRY_INDEX.md

   * *Operational Function:* Acts as a solid-state quantum energy storage matrix, locking potential relativistic mass-energy inside the atomic structure of the ink to be discharged as photon exhaust.
 * **COMPONENT 02: THE ASYMMETRIC STRUCTURAL FLIGHT HULL**
   * **Standard Paper Postcard or Cardstock**
   * *Operational Function:* Serves as the lightweight vehicle frame.
-The material difference between the painted front and raw back acts as a native geometric nozzle, shaping the direction of the thermal discharge.
+The material difference between the painted front and raw back acts as a passive directional emitter substrate, shaping the vector of the thermal discharge.
 * **COMPONENT 03: THE EXTERNAL OPTICAL IGNITION PUMP**
   * **Bright Lamp or Phone Flashlight**
   * *Operational Function:* Your external power source used to instantly charge, excite, and pack potential energy into the electrons within the chemical core.